guido57/EBAZ4205_SDR_HDMI_PS2/README.md

 ## Vitis

-This is the Xilinx Vitis 2022.2 project that let's you to build a C++ app running on the Zynq7010 PS to:
+This is the Xilinx Vitis 2022.2 project that let's you to build a C++ app, named colorbars, running on the Zynq7010 PS to configure the HDMI IPs (Video Timing Controller, Video DMA).
+This app has also a menu to choose the video format e.g. 1280x720 @ 50Hz and display colorbars for testing purposes.
-* create a TCP server to send data/receive command to/from the SpectrumPy app
-* "send commands"/"receive data" to/from the Zynq7010 PL

-## SpectrumPy
+## sdr-app

-This is the Python software receiving sampled data from EBAZ4205 and displaying spectrum and waterfall in its User Interface.
+This is the QT5 C++ software receiving sampled data from EBAZ4205 and displaying spectrum and waterfall in its User Interface.
 It lets you to send commands to EBA4205 also to:
   * switch between the ADC input and a local RF test generator
-  * change the local RF test generator frequency in the range 100 KHz - 30 MHz
+  * change the local RF test generator frequency in the range 100 KHz - 32 MHz
+  * tune radio stations
-  * change the waterfall colors
+  * change the waterfall colors (TODO)

-  Please note that the following UI controls don't work yet:
-  * Gain (dB)
-  * NFFT
-  * Freq Correction
-  * Center Frequency (Hz)
+  * Set IF bandwith and IF gain
   ![](https://github.com/guido57/EBAZ4205_SDR/blob/main/docs/SpectrumPy.png)